christianmillar31/SongSmash1-1/README.md

 - **Game History**: Track all rounds and scores
 - **Modern UI**: Clean interface using React Native Paper

+## Authentication Requirements

+**Important**: Genre selection requires Spotify authentication.
+When you first access the Filters screen, the app will prompt you to log in to your Spotify account.
+This is necessary to:

+- Load the complete list of available genres from Spotify
+- Access personalized track recommendations
+- Ensure proper API access for track discovery

+If you cancel the authentication process, genre selection will be limited to predefined categories.
+You can retry authentication at any time using the "Retry Authentication" button in the Filters screen.

 ## Setup Instructions

 ### 1. Prerequisites